h2-erdogan/industrial-cloud-monitoring/README.md

 python3 backend/simulator.py
 ```

-The simulator continuously sends industrial sensor readings to the API.
+The simulator continuously sends industrial sensor readings to the FastAPI backend.

 ---